Mexico City Travel Blog: Table of Contents

 Of course, all major hotel chains have hotels where to stay in Mexico City.
 It’s the case for Mexico City Marriott Reforma Hotel, Four Seasons Hotel Mexico City, Hyatt Regency Mexico City and many more.

 Perhaps the most interesting thing about Mexico City, for me at least, is the mid-range selection of hotels where to stay in Mexico City.
 It’s very wide and varied.
 Take for example Hotel Histórico Central and Casa Decu, both four-star hotels with exceptional amenities and a more reasonable price range than the giants.

 And my favourite of the mid-range where to stay in Mexico City is probably Casa Comtesse, a tiny, charming bed & breakfast with the best location in town.
-If you prefer high end options as answer to you question on Mexico city travel blog – 320–33, you might try this.

 Mexico City Travel Blog: Let’s Eat!

 - Chilaquiles – this is a breakfast dish made with lightly fried corn tortillas cut into quarters and topped with green or red salsa, scrambled or fried eggs and pulled chicken are usually added on top, as well as cheese and cream.
 (It uses all of the leftovers from the dinner of the previous day.
 Smart.)

 - Elote – Mexican corn on the cob; the corn is traditionally boiled and served either on a stick or in cups, the kernels having been cut off the cob.
 Salt, chili powder, lime, butter, cheese mayonnaise and sour cream are then added.